Romanian nouns

 Romanian nouns, under the rules of Romanian grammar, are declined, varying by gender, number, and case.

 Gender

-An intrinsic property of Romanian nouns is their gender, as in all Romance languages, which is a system they inherit fron their common ancestor, Latin.
-Although Classical Latin had three genders, most modern Romance langugages have only retained the masculine and feminine; however, this is not the case for Romanian, which has also kept the neuter (otherwise lost in many other Romance varieties).
+An intrinsic property of Romanian nouns is their gender, as in all Romance languages, which is a system they inherit from their common ancestor, Latin.
+Although Classical Latin had three genders, most modern Romance languages have only retained the masculine and feminine; however, this is not the case for Romanian, which has also kept the neuter (otherwise lost in many other Romance varieties).